-The Master of Education (M.Ed.)/Initial Licensure program in Agricultural Education is a graduate-level program designed to help individuals become an accomplished educator who help students succeed in the classroom.
+The Master of Science (M.S.)/Initial Licensure program in Agricultural Education is a graduate-level program designed to help individuals become an accomplished educator who help students succeed in the classroom.

 Applying to the Program

 Learn about scholarships in the College of Education and Human Development.
 The Minnesota Agricultural Education Leadership Council (MAELC) provides scholarships for M.Ed./Initial Licensure and Agricultural Education Additional Licensure students.
 For assistantships in other departments of the University, check the Graduate School Fellowship Office and Office of Human Resources.
 For additional resources, see the CFANS graduate page.
 General financial aid advising and information are available from the University Financial Aid.